 To request an I-20/DS-2019 for your dependent:

-- Fill out the Affidavit of Support Form, indicating your dependent's information on page 1.
+- Fill out the Declaration of Certification of Finances (DCF) Form, indicating your dependent's information on page 1.

 - Passport copy of each dependent.